wordswords/vWorkbench/README.md

 ### What It Installs

-- Customized VIM9 with lots of plugins including Github Copilot
+- Customized VIM9 with numerous plugins, including GitHub Copilot.
-- Oh-my-ZSH with ZSH as the default shell
+- Oh-my-ZSH with ZSH as the default shell.
-- Joplin CLI for note-taking (requires personal credentials)
+- Joplin CLI for note-taking (requires personal credentials).
-- Optional applications like Morgen calendar and Golang JIRA CLI
+- Optional applications like Morgen calendar and Golang JIRA CLI.
-- Elixir development environment
+- Elixir development environment.
-- Aider with ChatGPT for AI assistance
+- Aider with ChatGPT for AI assistance.
-- Fortune with Alan Moore quotes
+- Fortune with Alan Moore quotes.

 Note: Customization may be required for full functionality.
 Consider using a Docker container or VM for testing.